pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 - To link to other (more detailed) areas of the documentation

 *Suggested content:*
 - Quick installation guide, including how to use a  virtual environment.
-This is neccessary for user who want to install more than one Python project on their machine.
+This is necessary for user who want to install more than one Python project on their machine.
 - Common commands / tasks (based on [buy a feature](TODO) data)

 ---